 As the law is silent and the courts have not expressed a view on the issue of whether communications between a lawyer and client, including a confession made by a defendant to an attorney, can be used as evidence in court, it is possible that such communications could be seized by a prosecutor irrespective of where they are located.

-In practice, however, there have been cases in which in-house lawyers have been interrogated in criminal investigations because prosecutors considered them to be employees of the defendant company rather than independent lawyers.
-In order to prevent themselves from being considered as co-defendants or accessories, in-house lawyers who have been interrogated by prosecutors have tended to be cooperative and have seldom claimed their right to refuse to testify.
+In practice, however, there have been cases in which in-house attorneys have been interrogated in criminal investigations because prosecutors considered them to be employees of the defendant company rather than independent lawyers.
+In order to prevent themselves from being considered as codefendants or accessories, in-house lawyers who have been interrogated by prosecutors have tended to be cooperative and have seldom claimed their right to refuse to testify.

 Under the Attorney Regulation Act, foreign lawyers holding foreign practicing certificates cannot conduct cases in Taiwan unless they are permitted to do so by the Ministry of Justice, become members of a local bar association and meet the qualification requirements for doing so.
 Lawyers admitted to practice in a foreign jurisdiction can practice the law of their original jurisdiction.
 Foreign lawyers permitted to practice in Taiwan must abide by all laws of Taiwan and the rules and articles of incorporation of the bar association of which they are a member.
-As such, foreign lawyers who are permitted to practice by the Ministry of Justice and become members of a local bar association are subject to the rights and obligations provided for in the Lawyer Ethics Rules and the Attorney Regulation Act.
+As such, foreign lawyers who are permitted to practice by the Ministry of Justice and become members of a local bar association are subject to the rights and obligations provided for in the Attorneys’ Code of Ethics and the Attorney Regulation Act.

 Under the Attorney Regulation Act, only licensed legal counsel admitted to a bar association are allowed to advise on legal issues.
 Nonlegal professionals are not allowed to advise on legal issues.
-However, certified public accountants in Taiwan (CPAs) can provide advice and consultation on tax matters.
+However, certified public accountants (CPAs) in Taiwan can provide advice and consultation on tax matters.